isabella232/offer-decisioning.en/help/offer-library/create-ranking-strategies.md

     >[!NOTE]
     >
-    >    For more on XDM schemas and fields groups, see the [XDM System overview documentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en).
+    >    Learn more on XDM schemas and fields groups in the [XDM System overview documentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en).

-1. In the **[!UICONTROL Search]** field, type "proposition interaction" and select **[!UICONTROL Experience Event - Proposition Interactions]** field group.
+1. In the **[!UICONTROL Search]** field, type "proposition interaction" and select the **[!UICONTROL Experience Event - Proposition Interactions]** field group.

     ![](../assets/ai-ranking-proposition-interactions.png)

     >[!CAUTION]
     >
-    >    The schema that will be used in your dataset must have the **[!UICONTROL Experience Event - Proposition Interactions]** field group (previously known as mixin) associated with it.
+    >    The schema that will be used in your dataset must have the **[!UICONTROL Experience Event - Proposition Interactions]** field group associated with it.
 Otherwise you will not be able to use it in your ranking strategy.

 1. Click **[!UICONTROL Add field groups]**.